 Skip Navigation

 Looking for a reason to get out and explore all that Escambia County has to offer?
 Why not try the Escambia County Geocache Tour?
-With six active locations hidden around the county, you’ll be sure to discover your new favorite spot.
+With 13 active locations hidden around the county, you’ll be sure to discover your new favorite spot.
 Be sure to check back as new sites come online periodically.

 “Geocache” is a term used to describe small hidden boxes or containers located using GPS.
 Participants log their discovery in the cache’s logbook and may be lucky enough to find other small prizes inside.
 Now an international phenomenon, geocaches can be located anywhere, including space!
 They’re a great way to explore new areas and practice wayfinding skills.